This post may contain affiliate links. Please see my disclosure policy for details.

-After your visit to Kamakhya Temple, you could visit Bashishta Temple that is located in the middle of the Brahmaputra River.
+After your visit to Kamakhya Temple, you could visit Bashishta Temple which is located in the middle of the Brahmaputra River.
 You’ll need to catch a ferry but it’s definitely worth seeing.

 Or, you could sail on the holy river via a relaxing river cruise!
-Alfresco Grand have an amazing selection of cruises that you can take with dinner.
+Alfresco Grand has an amazing selection of cruises that you can take with dinner.
 Click here for my full review.